 In May 2017, the GASB issued Statement No. 86, Certain Debt Extinguishment Issues, which improves consistency in accounting and financial reporting for in-substance defeasance of debt by providing guidance for transactions in which cash and other monetary assets acquired with only existing resources other than the proceeds of refunding debt are placed in an irrevocable trust for the sole purpose of extinguishing debt.
 This statement also improves accounting and financial reporting for prepaid insurance on debt that is extinguished and notes to financial statements for debt that is defeased in substance.
-The City is currently evaluating the impact this statement are effective for the City's financial statements for the 2017-2018 fiscal year.
+The City is currently evaluating the impact this standard will have on the financial statements when adopted.
+The provisions of this statement are effective for the City's financial statements for the 2017-2018 fiscal year.